ickshonpe/bevy_heterogeneous_texture_atlas_loader/README.md

 #
 ### Other Questions
 #### "Manifest not found"?
-> You need to keep a strong handle to the manifest, otherwise it will be dropped before the texture atlas is created.
+> You need to keep a strong handle to the TextureAtlasManifest, otherwise the asset will be dropped before the TextureAtlas is created.